-A new study published this week in the Journal of the National Cancer Institute Cancer Spectrum attributes tens of thousands of cancer diagnoses in the U.S. to eating too much of what’s not good for you — processed meat, red meat, sugary drinks and junk food — and too little of what is: whole grains, fruits, vegetables, dairy.
+A study published last year (May 2019) in the Journal of the National Cancer Institute Cancer Spectrum attributes tens of thousands of cancer diagnoses in the U.S. to eating too much of what’s not good for you — processed meat, red meat, sugary drinks and junk food — and too little of what is: whole grains, fruits, vegetables, dairy.

 The researchers found that colon and rectal cancers had the highest number and proportion of diet-related cases at more than one in three, or 38.3 per cent.

 Low consumption of whole grains and dairy products and eating a lot of processed meats contributed to the highest cancer burden.

 Also, men 45 to 64 years old and ethnic minorities, including blacks and Hispanics, had the highest proportion of diet-associated cancer burden compared with other groups, the researchers found.